hackshackers/hackshackers-hugo-content/blog/2019/02/propose-session-dataharvest-germany.md

 {{< tweet 1093093209163603968 >}}

 Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfzb0F6Vwf1CBQrrrld9fBilh0rG9Mfll_BOeuu6hgshoT_Ew/viewform?fbclid=IwAR1A1J6nVhmFm0PJDhtoE7zbwoTFqItUcvz15wtC_M0GVGVllbiKKesbQ9A) to submit ideas for speakers, sessions, tools or talks, and represent Hacks/Hackers!

+If you're in the market for a new job, First Draft News is hiring researchers, editors, designers and other full-time staffers for their new offices in London and New York.
+Check out [their job postings here](https://firstdraftnews.org/we-are-hiring-jan2019/).

 **Happening this week:**